veerako/expensify-app/readme.md

-Git commands
+# Git Commands

-git init: create new repository git status: view changes to your proj code git add: Add files to staging area git commit: creates new commit with files from statging area git log: view recent commits
+git init - Create a new git repo git status - View the changes to your project code git add - Add files to staging area git commit - Creates a new commit with files from staging area git log - View recent commits